Improving the Adversarial Robustness for Speaker Verification by Self-Supervised Learning: Proposed adversarial defense method

 \subsection{Adversarial perturbation purification}

-The SSLR models are trained to alleviate the superficial noise in the inputs, extract pivotal information to the hidden representations, and use the hidden representations to reconstruct the clean inputs.
-During pretraining, we train the SSLR models with adequate data for it to learn the ability of purification and denoising.
-Based on it, SSLR models attain the ability to alleviate adversarial noise during the reconstruction process, as adversarial noise is also a kind of noise to some extent.
-From the perspective of attackers, they attempt to manipulate the ASV systems to predict scores higher than the threshold for non-target trials, and scores lower than the threshold for target trials by crafting adversarial perturbations and adding them to the genuine inputs.
-We use our proposed defense module, cascaded SSLR models, to purify the adversarial noise, reform the adversarial samples and pull it back to the decision boundary as shown in Fig.~\ref{fig:defense}.b.
+As adversarial perturbation is also a kind of noise to some extent, we firstly train the SSLR models with adequate data to learn the ability of purifying adversarial noise during the reconstruction process.
+Note that, we use the masking strategies to train SSLR models and then fix the parameters.
+We won't leverage adversarial samples to fine-tune the SSLM models.
+From the perspective of attackers, they attempt to manipulate the ASV systems into predicting scores higher than the threshold for non-target trials, and scores lower than the threshold for target trials by crafting adversarial perturbations and adding them to the genuine inputs.
+We use our proposed defense module, cascaded SSLR models, to purify the adversarial noise, as shown in Fig.~\ref{fig:defense}.b.
 Each SSLR slot in Fig.~\ref{fig:defense}.b will do reconstruction of the inputs and help alleviate the superficial noise in the inputs.
-Different masking configurations will equip SSLR models with different abilities of denoising.
-In order to enlarge the diversity of self-supervised learning models and compare the denoising ability of different masking configurations, we trained $M$ SSLR models with different masking settings in advance.
-As shown in Fig.~\ref{fig:defense}.b, we select one of the $M$ SSLR models, and put it into the $K$ SSLR blocks.
-During inference, before the audio is fed into the ASV system, the adversarial perturbation purification module will alleviate the adversarial noise block by block and pull it back to the decision boundary.
+Different masking configurations will equip SSLR models with different degrees of abilities for denoising.
+In order to enlarge the diversity of self-supervised learning models and compare the denoising abilities of different masking configurations, we trained $M$ SSLR models with different masking settings in advance.
+As shown in Fig.~\ref{fig:defense}.b, we select one of the $M$ SSLR models, and duplicate it into K models to be put into the $K$ SSLR blocks.
+This means the SSLR models put into $K$ blocks are identical.
+During inference, before the audio is fed into the ASV system, the purification module will alleviate the adversarial noise block by block and recover the clean counterpart.

-\cite{zhang2020adversarial} trained a DNN based filter to protect the ASV systems.
-But training such a filter \cite{zhang2020adversarial} requires the defender to model the attackers and know exactly the adversarial sample synthesis process.
-Contrary to \cite{zhang2020adversarial}, the training process of our SSLR models doesn't rely on any knowledge about adversarial samples generation.